Jupyter Notebook

 Visualizing entities content

-Wizata Python toolkit also includes a to_json()
+Wizata Python toolkit also includes to_json()

 Showing plots